What are Soft Skills?

 Act upon ideas and opportunities to transform them, over time, into cultural, financial or social value for others.

-Demonstrate strong ambition to successfully complete tasks; define strategies and plans effective for achieving the pursued objectives; give priority to actions that contribute to achieve pursued objectives; demonstrate focus on high performance and quality levels; seek continuous performance improvement
+Demonstrate strong ambition to successfully complete tasks; define strategies and plans effective for achieving the pursued objectives.

-Develop one’s own ways of doing things, motivating oneself with little or no supervision, and depending on oneself to get things done.
+Develop one’s own ways of doing things, motivating oneself with little or no supervision.

-A proactive and determined attitude to remain a thriving enterprise (organization or activity) despite the anticipated and unanticipated challenges that will emerge.
+A proactive and determined attitude to remain a thriving enterprise or activity despite the anticipated and unanticipated challenges.

 Accomplish a task with concern for all the areas involved, no matter how small.
 Perform tasks conscientiously and effectively, taking into account all their aspects, no matter how detailed they are.

-Be aware of high level provisions of GDPR; recognise the right to keep personal information private; respect, protect personal data; disclose personal information only to authorised people; be discreet; inform others of rights to privacy
+Be aware of high level provisions of GDPR; recognise the right to keep personal information private; respect, protect personal data.

-Show a positive attitude towards new and challenging demands that can only be met via lifelong learning.
-Also has the ability of using different channels of perception, learning styles, strategies and methods to acquire knowledge, know-how, skills and competences.
+Has the ability of using different channels of perception, learning styles, strategies and methods to acquire knowledge, skills and competences.

 Achieve objectives using minimum amount of time, effort or cost.